rhysd/vim.wasm/wasm/README.md

 });
 ```

-[live demo][demo] runs Vim with 'normal' feature set by default.
-By adding `feature=small` query parameter,
-it runs Vim with 'small' feature set.

 ## Check Browser Compatibility

 This npm package runs Vim in Web Worker and the main thread communicates with the worker thread via `SharedArrayBuffer`.